fairDataSociety/FIPs/text/fdp-roadmap.md

 ### Milestone III. - Authentication

-DApps should not handle directly any configuration of the user web3 services because they may compromite the login credentials.
+DApps should not handle directly any configuration of the user web3 services because they may compromise the login credentials.
 To prevent that, users need to log in to their user-agent instead of log in to dApps.
-This solution offers Single-Sign-On that also makes the UX more convenient.
+This solution offers Single-Sign-On that also makes the user experience more convenient.
-In order to create this user-agent login, a dedicated Fair Data Browser Extension has to be emerged, that keeps and handles all required configuration and credentials of the user and interacts and manages the personal-store-space of the user.
+In order to create this user-agent login, a dedicated Fair Data Browser Extension has to be developed, that keeps and handles all required configuration and credentials of the user and interacts and manages the personal-store-space of the user.

 ![user-agent-web3](../resources/user-agent-web3.png)